-When the load is at rest and fully supported, move the lever on the vacuum control valve to the
+When the load is at rest and fully supported, move the lever on the vacuum control valve to the "release" ([]]) position: Pull outward on the lever's knob, move the lever to the downward position and then release it.

-"release" ($|\rightarrow|$ position, as shown.
 This forces air into the vacuum pads, quickly breaking the vacuum seal.
 After the pads have disengaged completely from the load, move the lifter away.
-Leave the control valve in the "release" position until ready to attach to the next load.
+Leave the valve lever in the release position until ready to attach to the next load.